Credit Guide and Privacy Statement

 Fees payable for the provision of credit assistance

 We may charge a fee for providing credit assistance.
 More detail about those fees will be set out in a quote we will give to you before we provide you with credit assistance.

 Fees payable in relation to acting as a credit representative

 We may receive remuneration from our employer, our licensee and/or Broker Group.
 We do not charge you any fees or charges in relation to acting as a credit representative.

 You may have to pay other fees and charges (such as an application fees, valuation fees and other fees) to the lender, lessor or other parties.
 You should review the disclosure documents and your loan contract or lease for further details of any such fees and charges.

 Commissions we receive from our licensee

-BLSSA has appointed our Broker Group as its agent to receive commissions from lenders and lessors and to pay us commission in relation to loan contracts or leases for which we act as a credit representative and provide credit assistance.
+The Broker Group receives commissions from lenders and lessors and pays us commission in relation to loan contracts or leases for which we act as a credit representative and provide credit assistance.
 The total amount of commission we may receive in relation to your loan or lease may vary depending on the lender or lessor, the term, the features, the amount of the loan or lease you ultimately choose and the amount and timing of the repayments that you make.

 Loan Contracts such as Home Loans, Investment Property Loans